PokemonGoMap/RocketMap/docs/extras/captchas.md

 ![bookmarklet page](../_static/img/captchas-1st-click.png)

-The "magic" happens when you **click in bookmarklet a second time** (while remaining in the same URL).
+The "magic" happens when you **click the bookmarklet a second time** (while remaining in the same URL).

 ![bookmarklet page](../_static/img/captchas-page.png)

-A similar page to the above should appear and some statistics should be visible.
+If `-mcd` / `--manual-captcha-domain` is correct, a similar page to the one above will appear and some statistics should be visible.

- - **Working accounts**: counts the total of available accounts (includes captcha'd accounts)
+ - **Working accounts**: shows the total of available accounts (includes captcha'd accounts)

  - **Remaining captchas**: displays the number of accounts waiting for captcha token.

  This number can take some time to refresh since the uncaptcha process can take up to a minute to complete.

- - **Failed accounts**: counts the total of disabled accounts (can include captcha'd accounts if `--captcha-solving` is not enabled)
+ - **Failed accounts**: total count of disabled accounts (can include captcha'd accounts if `--captcha-solving` is not enabled)

-## Automatic Mode (2captcha)
-RocketMap can request tokens for captcha solving from an external service, allowing captchas to be solved "on-the-fly" - meaning that once an account encounters a captcha it immediately starts the uncaptcha process.

-If you want to enable this behavior you need to specify:
-- Enable captcha solving: `-cs` or `--captcha-solving`

-- 2captcha API key: `-ck` or `--captcha-key`

 ## Hybrid Mode
 RocketMap also allows an hybrid mode for captcha solving.